civichacker/schemamodels/README.md

 Dynamically created data classes from JSON schemas

-Use this library to quickly turn a JSON Schema and turn into a Python dataclass that you can immediately consume.
+Use this library to quickly turn a JSON Schema into a Python dataclass that you can immediately consume.

 ## Installation